jidesoft/jidejs/website/contents/guide/index.md

 ## Installation

-These guides explain how to install **jide.js** in a number of ways, ranging from a manual installation to using advanced tools like Bower and Yeoman to automate installation and even project creation for you.
-The recommended way to explore **jide.js** is to install with Yeoman.
+This guide explains how to install **jide.js** in a number of ways, ranging from a manual installation to using advanced tools like Bower, npm and Yeoman to automate installation and even project creation for you.
+The recommended way to explore **jide.js** is to install it with Yeoman.

-## Getting started
+## Core Concepts

-The Getting started guide introduces you to the core concepts of **jide.js** with practical examples.
+This guide introduces you to the core concepts of **jide.js** with practical examples.
-You'll learn how to use *observable values*, *UI controls* and *layout panes*.
+You'll learn how to use *observable values*, *UI controls* and *layout panes* as well as the general structure of **jide.js** controls (the Control, Skin, Template separation).

-## Overview

-These documents provide a high level overview of the **jide.js** *base* and *ui* packages.

-## Custom Controls
+## Introduction

-Learn how to create your own **jide.js** controls using templates and clean separation of concerns.
+Once you're familiar with the core concepts of **jide.js**, this chapter will guide you through creating your first application.